pytorch-ignite/code-generator/CONTRIBUTING.md

 - Install pnpm from https://pnpm.io/installation.
 Use standalone script if there is a root issue with installing with npm.

-- Install the dependencies with `pnpm install` in the project root directory.
+- Install the dependencies with `pnpm install` and `bash .github/run_code_style.sh install` in the project root directory.
 This might take a while to install.

 - Run `pnpm run dev` to start local development server and starts editing the codes in the `src` directory.
 Changes will be updated on the app.